fabri1983/product_dashboard/README.md

 [![Code Climate](https://codeclimate.com/github/fabri1983/product_dashboard/badges/gpa.svg)](https://codeclimate.com/github/fabri1983/product_dashboard)

+This project uses JPA, Spring Profiles, and Spring Security with OAuth2 for JWT authorization when accessing web resources.

 ## E-Shopping: Product Dashboard

 In this challenge, you are part of team building product dashboard for internal usage.